-So what’s the big hold up?
-It’s clear changes in the market are driving a need for revenue operations, and ops professionals are more than qualified to lead a RevOps team.
-So why do most teams still feel they aren’t aligned?
+So what's the big hold up?
+It's clear that changes in the market are driving a need for revenue operations, and ops professionals are more than qualified to lead a rev ops team.
+So why do most teams still feel that they aren't aligned?

 At its core, it's a data problem.

-But without data, it's impossible to see which deals sales is working, marketing has no visibility into which programs are driving actionable leads, or where they can run strategic campaigns to re-engage dormant prospects.
-Sales leaders don’t have an accurate way to track pipeline health and coach reps for success.
+But without data, it's impossible to see the deals that sales is working, and marketing has no visibility into which programs are driving actionable leads or where they can run strategic campaigns to re-engage dormant prospects.
+Sales leaders don't have an accurate way to track pipeline health and coach reps for success.
 And customer success has no transparency into previous deal activity at the moment of handoff.

 Because critical sales activity data is missing, each team is relying on separate systems (CRM, Excel, BI, marketing automation), not looking at a common data set, developing disparate views of performance metrics across different subsets of revenue operations.

 Siloed go-to-market functions have been operating this way for so long that it seems normal.
-Without a shared version of the truth, the system is wired for frustration, mistrust, disagreement and real collaboration and alignment are impossible.
+Without a shared version of the truth, the system is wired for frustration, mistrust, and disagreement, and real collaboration and alignment are impossible.